 Keep our promises to American veterans.

-Number nine could be ending common core and sending education back to the states.
+Number nine could be ending Common Core and sending education back to the states.

-Put it down on paper.
+Put that down on paper.

 And then Republicans, they can run on it if they choose to run on it.